used-space/livetl-writing-app/README.md

 # livetl-writing-app
-README
+README:
-Repo for writing app capstone.
+This is a repo for an X-Capstone web app project.